jbubriski/arcane-adventures/_posts/2024/2024-03-07-hopoculugs-hard-tack.md

 <!--more-->

-Hopoculug's (Ho-Pock-You-Lug) hard tack is infused with magical energy which, when combined with a short rest, restores a level 1 spell slot, and 5 hit points.
-The magical energy does nothing to enhance the bland flavor or the dry rought texture.
+Hopoculug's (Ho-Pock-You-Lug) hard tack is infused with magical energy for enhanced sustenance and recovery.
+When combined with a short rest, the food restores a level 1 spell slot and 5 hit points.
+The magical energy does nothing to enhance the bland flavor or the dry rough texture, though.

-Only 1 can be used per creature per short rest.
+Only 1 can be eaten per creature per short rest and is enough to sustain them for the day.
+No one has ever asked for seconds...

+A package of 6 pieces costs 50 GP.

 ## Attribution